Export Your Database to Various Formats

 Using Calculated Fields

 There is an ability to specify the source-to-target field mappings for export session.
-In the source part of them, you can use either physical fields from the source database or your own calculated fields (i.e. dynamically calculated expressions).
+In the source part of them, you can use either physical fields from the source database or your own calculated fields (i.e. dynamically calculated expressions, or formulas).
 [Pro, Enterprise]

 Export Data from Command Line